agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 **Problem #1.
 What is your final conclusion about the family and subfamily affiliation about your protein?
 Has it be placed in a known family or subfamily or is it perhaps a new family or subfamily?
 Can you make a functional prediction?**

-**In addition to answering Problem #1 on A2L, your FASTA sequence file (seqdump.txt), PHYLIP alignment file, and RAxML tree file (RAxML_bipartitions.seqdump.txt) should also be uploaded to A2L for review by the TA.**
+**In addition to answering Problem #1 on A2L, your FASTA sequence file (seqdump.txt), PHYLIP alignment file (seqdump.txt.phy), and RAxML tree file (RAxML_bipartitions.seqdump.txt) should also be uploaded to A2L for review by the TA.**